 Doctors trained in cardiovascular diseases treat people with heart failure at Mayo Clinic's campus in Minnesota.

-For appointments or more information, call the Division of Cardiovascular Diseases at 507-284-3994 from 8 a.m. to 5 p.m.
+For appointments or more information, call the Department of Cardiovascular Medicine at 507-284-3994 from 8 a.m. to 5 p.m.
 Central time, Monday through Friday, or complete an online appointment request form.